codebureau/WP-Password-Redirect/README.md

-# WP-Passworded-Pages-and-Posts
+# WP Password Redirect
-Wordpress Passworded Pages and Posts
+Wordpress Password Redirect

 Forked from https://thecodecave.com/plugins/smart-passworded-pages/ due to inactivity, and my need to expand the options for target pages.